 Mild-to-moderate heart failure (with a diuretic and an ACE inhibitor when possible).
+Increase myocardial contractility in pediatrics with heart failure.
 Control of ventricular response rate in chronic atrial fibrillation.

-Individualize: see literature.
+Individualize: see full labeling.
 Initially 0.003mg/kg per day.
 Monitor digoxin levels.

-Individualize: see literature. >2yrs: initially 0.01mg/kg per day.
+Individualize: see full labeling. >2yrs: initially 0.01mg/kg per day.
 Monitor digoxin levels.

 GI upset, anorexia, CNS effects (eg, blurred or yellow vision, or mental disturbances, confusion, headache, weakness, dizziness, apathy), gynecomastia, rash, heart block, arrhythmias (esp. children).